wgross/IdentityShell/docs/example.md

 LockoutEnabled       : True
 AccessFailedCount    : 0
 ```
-Setting the uses properties form Abpve doesn't implicitely create claims for the user of the same semantic.
-This must be done independently:
+Setting the users properties doesn't implicitely create claims for the user of the same semantic.
+This must be done independently.
-If you chose to enter these claims by and or modifiying them you will see that the arguments 'Type' and 'ValueType' provide argument completion for known values.
+If you create these claims you will see that the arguments 'Type' and 'ValueType' provide argument completion for known values.
 ```powershell
 PS> $claims = @(
         New-Claim -Type Name -Value "Alice Smith"